VirtoCommerce/start-local/README.md

 # 🚀 Try the Virtocommerce solution locally

-Run the Virtocommerce backend, frontend, database server, Redis Elasticsearch, and Kibana on your local machine with a simple PowerShell script.
+Run the Virtocommerce backend, Virtocommerce frontend, database server, Redis, Elasticsearch, and Kibana on your local machine with a simple PowerShell script.
 This setup uses Docker behind the scenes to install and run the services.

 > [!IMPORTANT]
 > This script is for local testing only.
 Do not use it in production!